RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Your mind can enter the diffused mode by taking a step back and looking at the big picture of what you're trying to learn.
 The goal is to get a general feel of what you're trying to learn without looking at all the intricate details.

-Methods:
-  1. Look at the big picture, not the details.
-  2. Picture walk := when reading a new chapter or section, skim ahead and look at the pictures and main ideas.

 ### Focus Mode := type of thinking needed to solve a problem step by step

 Your mind can enter the focused mode when you try to solve a specific problem and look at all details required to solve the problem.